BillyMcCune/Cellular-Automata-Simulator/README.md

 * In Darwin, when a species reverts to its old species, it reverts to instruction 1.

+#### View Assumptions/Simplifications

+* The view is designed to be as flexible as possible, with the ability to add new simulations and dynamically change interact with the backend with the showing GUI.
+* The simulation begins with a splash screen, and the user can choose the start-up theme and start-up language.
+* The main window has 5 sections:
+  * The control panel: This is the main control panel that allows the user to start, pause, load, reset.
+It also allows the user to save the current simulation states to the file.
+  * The style panel: This panel allows the user to change the style of the simulation.
+The user can change the theme and the language of the simulation, and also change the style of the grid: Cell Shape, Edge Policy, and Neighbour Arrangement for the backend.
+  * The grid panel: This panel shows the grid of the simulation.
+The user can zoom in and out of the grid, and also drag the grid to see different parts of the grid.
+  * The info panel: This panel shows the information of the current simulation.
+It shows the current iterations, the author of the simulation, and the description of the simulation.
+  * The parameter panel: This panel shows the parameters of the simulation.
+The user can change the parameters and the color of each simulation type of the simulation dynamically.
+The user can also change the parameters of the simulation by dragging the sliders.
+* The view implements a docking system, where all the secions mentioned above will be docked to the edge of the window when the user drags the window to the edge of the target edge.
+* Customized css files are used to define the style of the simulation.
+The css files are stored in resources/cellsociety/style/.
+The css files define the color and style of the simulation.

 * Known Bugs:

 #### Logic Bugs